 Ⅱ - Learn how to learn #

-Furthermore, as much as you can learn from direct reading and instruction, it has it’s place and limits.
+Furthermore, as much as you can learn from direct reading and instruction, it has its place and limits.
 This guide, book, whatever you want to call it, was never meant to be followed like instructions.
 You should go out on your own and poke around, get lost in the weeds as you go.
 If you find a topic dull, don’t read it as in depth.
 I don’t want you wasting your time.

-By the end of this you should know what a burning resistor smells like, what it’s like to try to recover from a Linux system that just won’t boot, and how it feels when a bug has been eluding you for hours and your code still doesn’t work.
+By the end of this, you should know what a burning resistor smells like, what it’s like to try to recover from a Linux system that just won’t boot, and how it feels when a bug has been eluding you for hours and your code still doesn’t work.

 These experiences should teach you things in their own right.
 The smell of burning electronics may help you diagnose a future circuit, the lesson to not fall into a pit of technical debt may help when a bug has engulfed your code, and the late night of terminal only based work as you try to get your computer working again will teach you more than this book ever can.

-To quote someone much smarted than myself:
+To quote someone much smarter than myself→

 You should also constantly be looking for how to break, modify, or look into how things work.
-For example, try right clicking on this sentence and select
+For example, try right-clicking on this sentence and select

 Inspect, like this: